-- (c) The fixed proportion of the CEO's remuneration is 33% [(\$2,575,000 + \$14,600 \$21,633 + \$18,140)/\$7,922,651]; 67% [(\$2,961,250 + \$2,375,294)/\$7,922,651] is performance based (at risk).
-Refer to note 9 on page 56. - (d) An accounting-based measure of Total Shareholder Return, relative to a set peer group, forms a hurdle for long-term incentives (pp. 50-52).
+3. The fixed proportion of the CEO's remuneration is 32% [($$2\ 650\ 000 + $15\ 052 + $35\ 870 + $137\ 211$)/\$8 768 352]; 68% [($$2\ 862\ 000 + $3\ 068\ 219$)/\$8 768 352] is performance based (at risk).
+Refer to note 9 on page 64.

+4. An accounting-based measure of Total Shareholder Return, relative to a set peer group, forms a hurdle for long-term incentives (page 54).
 Short-term performance incentives are based on both financial and non-financial performance measures, managed through a balance scorecard approach.
-Financial performance is measured using "profit after capital charge" (p.
-47).
-The capital charge refers to an adjustment for the level of risk, such that a larger charge against profit is applied if more risk was involved in generating the profit. - (e) The reliance on profit may provide an incentive to select accounting policies that temporarily increase profit, particularly in periods in which the reported profit would otherwise fall below the hurdle.
+Financial performance is measured using "group cash net profit after tax" and "group profit after capital charge" (pages 51-52).
+The capital charge refers to an adjustment for the level of risk, such that a larger charge against profit is applied if more risk was involved in generating the profit.

+5. The reliance on profit may provide an incentive to select accounting policies that temporarily increase profit, particularly in periods in which the reported profit would otherwise fall below the hurdle.
 For example, a policy of straight-line depreciation increases profit in the earlier periods of the asset's useful life, compared with the reducing-balance method, which recognises more depreciation expense in the first few years of asset's useful life.
-Estimating a longer useful life for an asset would similarlydelay the recognition of depreciation expenses, resulting in more reported profit in the short term.
+Estimating a longer useful life for an asset would similarly delay the recognition of depreciation expenses, resulting in more reported profit in the short term.
 Another example of an accounting policy choice that affects profit is in relation to the timing of the recognition of income arising from bank fees charged to customers, particularly large fees associated with granting loans.
 Specifically, the accounting policy decision is whether to recognise bank fees as income immediately, or to spread them across the term of the loan.
-However, the deferral of the long-term incentive reward, subject to meeting performance targets at the end of a four-year period, mitigates the incentive to manage earnings to achieve current period targets. - (f) Agency theory assumes that managers, acting in self-interest, will prefer investments that maximise returns over a shorter horizon than that preferred by shareholders.
-The use of a four-year performance period for long-term incentives and the deferral of the incentive award payments may be considered as an attempt to motivate the managers to consider a longer horizon. - Linking management remuneration to risk-adjusted profit measures can also be viewed as an attempt to align the interests of managers with those of shareholders, both in terms of achieving shareholder returns and avoiding use of excessive risk in the process.
-For instance, short-term incentive rewards are adjusted downwards in the event of material risk issues (p.
-47).
+However, the deferral of the long-term incentive reward, subject to meeting performance targets at the end of a four-year period, mitigates the incentive to manage earnings to achieve current period targets.

+6. Agency theory assumes that managers, acting in self-interest, will prefer investments that maximise returns over a shorter horizon than that preferred by shareholders.
+The use of a four-year performance period for long-term incentives (refer to page 53) and the deferral of the incentive award payments may be considered as an attempt to motivate the managers to consider a longer horizon.

+Linking management remuneration to risk-adjusted profit measures can also be viewed as an attempt to align the interests of managers with those of shareholders, both in terms of achieving shareholder returns and avoiding use of excessive risk in the process.